drpcorg/chotki/tla/README.md

    context) and `Syncer.Close` aborts its sessions' sync points (`Chotki.AbortSyncsVia`) — a late `V` on a newer connection then gets `ErrSyncUnknown`, and the session restarts with a clean re-handshake.

+4. **`cho.last` could lag behind own-source records** (modelled by `ProtectLast = FALSE` and `EnableOwnSourceDrain = TRUE`). `CommitPacket` stamps a new local mutation from the cached `cho.last` value, while `drain` can also apply records whose id source is the local replica and advance the replica's own VV.
+Without a synchronization edge around that cache, the next commit can observe stale `cho.last` and reuse an already issued seq.
+The `MCBuggyLast.cfg` trace is deliberately tiny: an own-source drain applies seq 1 but leaves `last = 0`, then `CommitPacket` also emits seq 1, violating `FreshLocalIds`.
+The corresponding code fix is to protect `cho.last` reads/writes, including `Last()`, local commit allocation, own-source drain updates and `Close()`.

 Bugs found in the same code while studying it for the model (also fixed, not modelled at the byte/timer level):